Bachelor of Science, Criminal Justice

 In order to graduate from the School of Criminal Justice students must complete the following four requirements:

-- Successful completion of at least 120 academic credits
+- Successful completion of 120 academic credits

-- Successful completion of college’s Core Curriculum
+- Successful completion of the Core Curriculum Core Curriculum

 - Successful completion of the criminal justice major requirements and at least one Second Concentration